Hareesh3/Hareesh3/README.md

 - 👋 Hi, I’m @Hareesh3
-- 👀 I’m interested in software engineer .`
+- 👀 I’m interested in Full Stack web Development .`
 - 🌱 I’m currently learning Bachelor of Technology , Computer Science Engineering .
-- 💞️ I’m looking to collaborate on microsoft
-- 📫 I am a student at LPU in 1st year.
+- 📫 I am a student at LPU in 4th year.
 I am from visakhapatnam .

 <!---
 Hareesh3/Hareesh3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.